tylerhiatt/natural-language-sql-ai/README.md

-# natural-language-sql-ai
+# Natural Language-to-SQL Project

 ### Overview
 This project integrates a PostgreSQL database with OpenAI's GPT to generate SQL queries from natural language prompts.
-It evaluates different GPT prompting strategies, such as zero-shot and few-shot learning, and logs results to JSON files.
+It evaluates different GPT prompting strategies, such as zero-shot and double-shot learning, and logs results to JSON files.

+The Song Recommendation database stores and manages data related to users, artists, songs, listening history, and song recommendations.
+It can be queried to analyze user interactions and trends with their listening habits and preferences.

 ### File Descriptions
 - **promptDB.py:** contains the core logic for connecting to the database, executing SQL queries, and integrating GPT to generate SQL based on user questions.
 It implements multiple prompting strategies like zero-shot and few-shot